 Beef Rawan stew with chili, spices and buah keluak.
-I was scooping up spoonfuls of this spicy-savoury-bitter-beefy gravy as I chatted with my eating buddies, scratching the plate till it was clean.
+I was scooping up spoonfuls of this ugly looking spicy-savoury-bitter-beefy gravy as I chatted with my eating buddies, scratching the plate till it was clean.

 Nangka Lemak - tender young jackfruit core stewed in a sweet-spicy curry of coconut milk, spices and chili.

-Achar Fish with sweet-sour-spicy sauce full of layers of flavour from the garlic, ginger, chili, turmeri etc.
+Achar Fish with sweet-sour-spicy sauce full of layers of flavour from the garlic, ginger, chili, turmeric etc.